arne-cl/kneser-ney/README.md

 # kneser-ney
 An implementation of [Kneser-Ney](https://en.wikipedia.org/wiki/Kneser%E2%80%93Ney_smoothing) language modeling in Python3.
-This is not a particularly optimized implementation, but is hopefully helpful for learning and works fine for corpuses that aren't too large.
+This is not a particularly optimized implementation, but is hopefully helpful for learning and works fine for corpora that aren't too large.

 # Usage